michael2012z/BitBible/markdown/KJV/files/Deut.md

 1. At the end of every seven years thou shalt make a release.

-2. And this is the manner of the release: Every creditor that lendeth ought unto his neighbour shall release it; he shall not exact it of his neighbour, or of his brother; because it is called the Lord’s release.creditor: Heb. master of the lending of his hand
+2. And this is the manner of the release: Every creditor that lendeth ought unto his neighbour shall release it; he shall not exact it of his neighbour, or of his brother; because it is called the Lord’s release.

 3. Of a foreigner thou mayest exact it again: but that which is thine with thy brother thine hand shall release;

-4. Save when there shall be no poor among you; for the Lord shall greatly bless thee in the land which the Lord thy God giveth thee for an inheritance to possess it:Save…: or, To the end that there be no poor among you
+4. Save when there shall be no poor among you; for the Lord shall greatly bless thee in the land which the Lord thy God giveth thee for an inheritance to possess it:

 5. Only if thou carefully hearken unto the voice of the Lord thy God, to observe to do all these commandments which I command thee this day.